-TES Filer City Station operates as a cogeneration electric power plant with a rated output of approximately 60-megawatts net $(MW_n)$ and is also capable of generating 50,000 pounds of process steam per hour.
-The electricity and process steam are sold under contract to public and/or private companies.
+TES Filer City Station operates as a cogeneration electric power plant with a rated output of approximately 60-megawatts net (MW_n) and is also capable of generating 50,000 pounds of process steam per hour.
 The facility commenced commercial operations beginning in 1990.